 Yes!
 Well that doesn’t make any sense at all, now does it.
 The short answer is: both.
 This blog is about overcoming challenges in life and living with joy.

-What’s it actually like to participate in a PTSD drug trial?
+What’s it like to participate in a PTSD Clinical Study?

-You see, I volunteered for three trials at NYU Langone Medical Center, and I documented the experiences as I went through them – every needle stick, every MRI, every time I peed in a cup.
-And I humbly present this body of work to you for your perusal.
+I volunteered for three PTSD clinical studies at NYU Langone School of Medicine, and documented the experiences as I went through them – every needle stick, every MRI, every triggering session, every time I peed in a cup.
+I humbly present this body of work to you for your perusal.

-Below you will find a series of posts blogging about three PTSD clinical trials in which I participated, beginning first to last.
+Below you will find a series of posts blogging about three NYU PTSD clinical studies in which I participated, beginning first to last.
 The first study was a brain imaging study in collaboration with Yale University.
 I was then invited back to participate in two drug trials at NYU, all conducted under the supervision of renown PTSD researcher Dr. Alexander Neumeister.

 The studies did not end well.. however medical research is incredibly important, and I hope that this incident does not cast a shadow on the research community as a whole.
 The vast majority of medical researchers are highly ethical, dedicated individuals who work very hard to come up with solutions to very difficult issues.
 Medical research is necessary, and without it this world would be a much more difficult place to live in…and we would be much more difficult to live with.